About

 ...

-Marking its 35th year of producing in 2025, The Works (Playworks) was formed by Steve Umberger as a project-based company to develop work for stage and film.
+Marking its 35th year of producing in 2025, The Works (Playworks Group) was formed by Steve Umberger as a project-based company to develop work for stage and film.
 The group often focuses on work that broadens perspective on local and global communities, and how they are connected.
 Playworks has an evolving team of professional freelance artists and community members who share a common vision and approach.
 Among past projects are world premieres of new scripts, regional premieres of work from the national scene, development events, and arts-in-education film/video projects.
-Playworks has performed at and collaborated with Spirit Square, Blumenthal Performing Arts, Olli at Duke University, The Forest at Duke, Davidson College, Aldersgate, Riverside Theatre, Plymouth Harbor and others.
+Playworks has performed at and collaborated with Spirit Square, Blumenthal Performing Arts, The Forest at Duke University, Davidson College, Riverside Theatre, Plymouth Harbor and others.
 Plays and events include:

 Kith and Kin by Oliver Hailey

-It all began with this dark comedy about a relentlessly dysfunctional Texas family, written by one of theatre and television's most unusual and distinctive voices - and a friend of Playworks - who was also a writer and creative consultant for the classic TV series Mary Hartman, Mary Hartman.
+It began with this dark comedy about a tirelessly dysfunctional Texas family, written by one of theatre and television's most unusual and distinctive voices - and a friend of Playworks - who was also a writer and creative consultant for the classic TV series Mary Hartman, Mary Hartman.

 Heathen Valley by Romulus Linney"